kitex-contrib/registry-polaris/README.md

 # registry-polaris (*This is a community driven project*)

+## Notice

+This repository has been migrated to [polaris](https://github.com/kitex-contrib/polaris) and welcome to use.

-Some application runtime use [polaris](https://github.com/polarismesh/polaris) for service discovery.
+~~Some application runtime use [polaris](https://github.com/polarismesh/polaris) for service discovery.
 Polaris is a cloud-native service discovery and governance center.
-It can be used to solve the problem of service connection, fault tolerance, traffic control and secure in distributed and microservice architecture.
+It can be used to solve the problem of service connection, fault tolerance, traffic control and secure in distributed and microservice architecture.~~

-## How to install registry-polaris?
+## ~~How to install registry-polaris?~~
 ```
 go get -u github.com/kitex-contrib/registry-polaris
 ```

-## How to use with Kitex server?
+## ~~How to use with Kitex server?~~

 ```go
 import (